Quackster/Avatara/README.md

 # Avatara
 Habbo Hotel figure avatar imager for 2009 era figure codes.

-Thanks to Webbanditten for solving some rendering problems.

 ## How to Use

 "Avatara" on its own, is a figure library, it is not a web server!